lovetheidea/MoaDB/README.markdown

 ### Status

-This project is a work in progress.
+This project is new and a work in progress.
-Bugs, issues or improvements are very welcome.
+Bugs, issues and improvements are very welcome.

 ### History